vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 For example, Your team is going to assign points to each story that is estimated.
 Your team is also going to use a Fibonacci pointing sequence: 1, 2, 3, 5, 8.
 That gives you five buckets for you to add your stories.
 The easiest stories go into the "1" bucket and the hardest stories go into the "8" bucket.

 Note that teams also keep in mind estimates from previous iterations.
-A complex story in a previous iteration might be given an "8", but the hardest story in this iteration isn't as complex so it could go in the "5" bucket.
+A complex story in a previous iteration might be given an "8", but the hardest story in this iteration isn't as complex, it could go in the "5" bucket.

 Next, keep track of how many story points the team delivers weekly.
 Consider using a tool like [Pivotal Tracker](https://www.pivotaltracker.com/) to automatically keep track of it for you.
 You can figure out how many points the team can deliver in a given week by maintaining a rolling average of points for the last three weeks.
 The rolling average for the number of points a team can deliver in a week is *velocity*.